feathersjs-ecosystem/feathers-vuex/docs/api-overview.md

 yarn add feathers-vuex
 ```

+IMPORTANT: Feathers-Vuex is (and requires to be) published in ES6 format for full compatibility with JS classes.
+If your project uses Babel, it must be configured properly.
+See the [Project Configuration](#projectconfiguration) section for more information.

 ### With feathers-socketio

 A realtime-transport like Socket.io or Primus is required in order to take advantage of the real-time socket events built into Feathers-Vuex.
 The `feathers-hooks-common` package, specified below, is not required to work with Feathers-Vuex.